Cabinet pudding: In literature

 A reference appears in Benjamin Disraeli's first novel of 1826, Vivian Grey, where the title character teaches the Marquess of Carabas how to eat cabinet pudding with curacao sauce.

-In London Belongs to Me Mr Josser complains when his cabinet pudding is served with custard rather than white sauce.
+In Josephine Tey's detective novel A Shilling for Candles, the "hard boiled but buoyant" hack journalist Jammy Hopkins bemoans a meal because "the potatoes were soapy, the cabinet pudding had tasted of baking soda".In London Belongs to Me Mr Josser complains when his cabinet pudding is served with custard rather than white sauce.
 In From the Terrace by John O'Hara (1958), the protagonist Alfred Eaton is served cabinet pudding for dessert after being offered an important job at James D. MacHardie's firm.

+Cabinet pudding is also mentioned in Julian Rathbone's novel A Spy of the Old School.